 The federal government (https://www.canada.ca/en/environment-climate-change/services/water-overview.html) has jurisdiction related to fisheries, navigation, federal lands, and international relations, including management of boundary waters shared with the United States, and relations with the International Joint Commission.
 It also supports aquatic research and technology, and ensures national policies and standards are in place on environmental and health-related issues.

 In 1993, the Province created the Ontario Clean Water Agency (a crown corporation), which focuses on the operation of water and sewage systems of more than 450 water and wastewater treatment facilities in the province.
 Through the Ministry of the Environment and Climate Change, the province regulates these systems to ensure water safety and quality including the registering of all municipal drinking water systems, system owners/operators licensing, operator authorization to run and maintain drinking water systems and issues of drinking water works permits to modify, repair or extend drinking water systems.
 The province also releases yearly reports on drinking water (https://www.ontario.ca/page/ministers-annual-report-drinking-water-2020.)

 London has had several sources of drinking water over the past 150 years.
 In the days of the early settlers, the Thames River was used for drinking water as well as for transportation.
 Since that time, both surface water (lakes and rivers) and groundwater (wells) sources have been used.
 Springbank Park, Pond Mills and the Beck Wells Systems were used as water sources.
 In 1967, the size and the needs of the City contributed to the requirement of a pipeline from Lake Huron.
 In 1995, the surface water supply system was expanded to Lake Erie.
 Along with water supply from these two Great Lakes, London has 2 back-up well systems in the north east and west parts of the City.
-Groundwater wells are only used during an emergency as a water source for London.
+Groundwater wells are only used as an emergency water source for London.

 Our water comes to us through a network of treatment plants, reservoirs, pumping stations and pipes –1,550 km of pipes – initially built in the 1870’s.
 Since then it has been maintained and improved and serves us now well into the future.
 The City’s water system also has 8,500 fire hydrants and 110,000 water meters.
 The City has been fully metered since 1925.